hideonbush-fake/tcpdump-analysis/README.md

 link: https://www.malware-traffic-analysis.net/index.html

-I will be analyzing and parsing PCAPs using only tcpdump. yes...
-I know that using both tcpdump and Wireshark is the most efficient; however, I'll be creating another project that incorporates tcpdump, Wireshark, and Snort IDS/IPS together :))))))))))
+I will be analyzing and parsing through PCAPs using only tcpdump.

 ### Skills Learned